CDCgov/covid19-forecast-hub/model-metadata/README.md

 ### `ensemble_of_hub_models`

-A boolean value (`true` or `false`) that indicates whether a model is an ensemble specifically of other models submitted to the COVID-19 Forecast Hub.
+A boolean value (`true` or `false`) that indicates whether a model is an ensemble specifically of other models submited to the FluSight forecasting hub.

-### `website_url`

-The url of a website with additional information about your model, such as detailed methods, visualizations, or interactive dashboards.

 ## Optional fields
 The following metadata fields are optional, but encouraged.

 ### `model_version`
 An identifier of the version of the model.
 We recommend [semantic versioning](https://semver.org/) style: `X.Y` or `X.Y.Z`, so `1.2` for version 1.2.

+### `website_url`

+The url of a website with additional information about your model, such as detailed methods, visualizations, or interactive dashboards.

 ### `repo_url`